 A countdown timer and “limited time offer” notice both work to increase the sense of urgency, which can lead sensible people to make hasty and emotional decisions.

 Do NOT give this scam store any of your personal information.

 I’m sorry, but you’re not getting a Ryobi 18V 9-tool cordless power tool combo kit for $98.
-It looks like the scam store ripped the description and imagery straight from Home Depot, where the real kit is selling for $529.
+It looks like the scam store ripped the description and imagery straight from Home Depot, where the real kit sells for $399 to $529.

 Don’t take your chances with fake stores and scam listings like this one.

 If it looks too good to be true, follow your instincts.
 If you’re unsure, ask for an outside opinion.

 Additional News and Examples of Tool Scam Stores

 Scam or Not?
 Tips for Assessing Unfamiliar Online Tool Stores